 - Make sure your tone of voice isn’t too formal or too casual with the tone checker.

-Last, Trello integrates with Gmail, so if you use G Suite for your business, you’re in luck.
-The Trello add-on for Gmail allows you to add emails as cards on your Trello boards.
+Lastly, Trello integrates with Gmail, so if you use Google for your business, you’re in luck.
+The Trello add-on for Gmail lets you add emails as cards on your Trello boards.
+Regardless of what email service you use, though, you can easily create Trello cards by email.

-Take action: Review the available Power-Ups and choose the best ones for your content management.
+Take action: Review the many available Trello Power-Ups and choose the best ones for your content management.

 Use Butler to Automate Repeating Digital Content Tasks